-No, replacement of implanted defibrillator devices is not recommended as a result of these updates.
+No, Abbott and the U.S. Food and Drug Administration do not recommend replacement of implanted defibrillator devices as a result of these updates.
 Your ICD or CRT-D remains fully effective for pacing and defibrillation, as designed.

 8. Should I continue to use my home monitor?